-The Industrial Court of Queensland has upheld a decision of the Queensland Industrial Relations Commission (QIRC) to exclude a teacher’s shoulder injury as a work injury, where that injury occurred on a rope swing on a school trip to Vanuatu.
+The Industrial Court of Queensland has upheld a decision of the Queensland Industrial Relations Commission (QIRC) to exclude a teacher’s shoulder injury as a work injury.
+The Industrial Court of Queensland denied workers compensation because an injury, which occurred on a rope swing on a school trip to Vanuatu, was not part of her employment.

-The teacher was employed at Xavier Catholic College in Queensland.
+The teacher was an employee at Xavier Catholic College in Queensland.
 The College conducted school trips to Vanuatu for students to engage in marine studies and cultural exchanges.
 In November 2016, the Teacher went on a school trip to Vanuatu.
 The teachers and students were to go scuba-diving, which was an approved activity.
 On the second day there was an unapproved change to the itinerary where both teachers and students went to the Blue Lagoon.
-No risk assessment was conducted by the teachers before taking the students to the lagoon.
+The teachers did not conduct a risk assessment before taking the students to the lagoon.

-When the group arrived at the lagoon they saw a rope swing which could be used to swing out over the lagoon and jump into the water.
+When the group arrived at the lagoon they saw a rope swing.
+People could use the rope to swing out over the lagoon and jump into the water.
 The students were keen to have a go on the swing and for the teachers to also participate.
 The teacher decided to have a go on the swing to help develop positive relationships with the students.
 However, she accepted that she was not required to participate in the activity in order to adequately perform her obligation of supervising the students.

 The teacher had a turn on the swing.
 However, as she hit the water she felt her shoulder give way.
 Upon returning to the resort where the group was staying, the teacher iced her shoulder and took some painkillers.